-3.B - Bicycle and Pedestrian Advisory Board Meetings
+3.3 - Bicycle and Pedestrian Advisory Board Meetings

 Through our work in the City's 2018 BPMP we learned the importance of having the Bicycle and Pedestrian Advisory Board (BPAB) participate in a meaningful end throughout the duration of the project.
-To this end, Alta will facilitate up to six (6) meetings with the Bicycle and Pedestrian Advisory Board (BPAB).
+To this end, Alta will facilitate up to three (3) meetings with the Bicycle and Pedestrian Advisory Board (BPAB).
 To maximize the budget allotted for the development of the Plan, Alta anticipates hosting these online meetings at key stages of the project including:

-- Introduction of the project, final scope, and project timeline - Presentation of the findings from the Existing Conditions - Request feedback on the development of plan goals and objectives - Request feedback on recommended improvements and proposed prioritization criteria - Presentation of the DRAFT Master Plan - Presentation of the FINAL Master Plan to be presented to council
+- Presentation of the findings from the Existing Conditions - Request feedback on recommended improvements and proposed prioritization criteria - Presentation of the DRAFT Master Plan

 We anticipate working with the City to serve as a conduit for information sharing and requesting feedback from the BPAB during the duration of the project.
-To maximize existing budget and help streamline the development of the Plan, we propose that these meetings be hosted through a combination of in-person and virtual meetings.
+To maximize existing budget and help streamline the development of the Plan, we propose that attendance to these meetings be in-person (2) and virtual (1).

-3.C - Pop-up Engagement
+3.4 - Pop-up Engagement

 People live increasingly busy lives, and fewer people today have the opportunity to attend conventional public meetings.
 Even before COVID-19 limited our ability to engage with the public, traditional community meetings posed challenges for individuals who work nontraditional hours, need childcare support, and do not receive broad notification.
 To make it easier for people to learn about and provide input, we will bring the project to the public.
 The Alta team will facilitate up to six (6) mobile workshops (i.e., Pop-up meetings) where there is a high concentration of people throughout the duration of the project.
 If people are uncomfortable speaking with staff, information will be posted to direct people to engage online.
+These Pop-up

-These Pop-up Meetings will be held in different parts of the city so that a wide range of residents, commuters, and visitors have an opportunity to engage with the project.
-By focusing on establishing a presence at planned community gatherings and festivals, the Alta team will leverage attendance of large-scale events to generate broad-based engagement and interest in the ATP.
+Meetings will be held in different parts of the city so that a wide range of residents, commuters, and visitors have an opportunity to engage with the project.
+By focusing on establishing a presence at planned community gatherings, festivals, transit facilities or other prominent locations, the Alta team will leverage attendance of large-scale events to generate broadbased engagement and interest in the ATP.
 Events will be strategically selected to connect with people of all ages and abilities, many of whom are disproportionately reliant on active transportation.
-This includes students, seniors, people with disabilities, and low-income residents.
+This includes students, seniors, people with disabilities, immigrant communities and low-income residents.
 Events that draw residents of disadvantaged neighborhoods will be a particular focus, requiring coordination with local community-based organizations to circulate event notifications.
 Spanish language materials and translation will be provided by Alta.

-The proposed budget for this task includes up to six (6) four-hour events for up to two (2) Alta team staff and travel time.
+The proposed budget for this task includes up to six (6) three-hour events for up to one (1) Alta team staff and travel time, (three for Phase 1 outreach and 3 for Phase 2 outreach).
 It is anticipated that staff will use collateral materials developed during other tasks for these pop-up meetings.

-3.D - Public Meetings
+3.5 - Public Meetings